jonathanstowe/Raku-Modules/README.md

 Checkout out then

     git submodule init
-    git submodule update
+    git submodule update --remote

 Then

 	./smoke

-To test the modules
+To test the modules.
+There may be some failures due to missing external dependencies.